JakubKorytko/algorithms-library/README.md

 2. Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack or on an empty rod.
 3. No disk may be placed on top of a smaller disk.

-To use the Hanoi tower solver in the Algorithm Console App, type "hanoi" in the menu and enter the number of disks you want to solve for.
+To use the Hanoi tower solver in the Algorithms Library, type "hanoi" in the menu and enter the number of disks you want to solve for.
 It will then display the steps required to solve the puzzle.

 ## Factorial calculator
 The factorial of a positive integer n is the product of all positive integers from 1 to n.
 For example, the factorial of 5 (written as 5!) is: